Valloire: History

 During the early 1930s, Valloire was a simple village, void of tourism.
-In 1935–36, the first ski club arrived; "Le Ski club de Paris".
+In 1935–36, the first ski club arrived, Le Ski club de Paris.
 New hotels and an ice skating rink were opened.
 In the next two years, Valloire constructed its first ski lift.
-By 1945, it had added another 5 lifts.
+By 1945, it had added another five lifts.
 In 1970 Valloire expanded from the Sétaz and began developing the Crey du Quart.
 Four years later, Valloire and Valmeinier joined together to form one ski resort.

 In 1989 the first snow cannons were unveiled, allowing for a more lengthy tourism season.
-Similar progress was made until 2007, when Valloire switched from conventional ski passes to "hands-free" ones, imbedded with a chip.
-Valloire has recently gained fame as the home of Jean-Baptiste Grange, a slalom World Cup winner.
+Similar progress was made until 2007, when Valloire switched from conventional ski passes to "hands-free" ones, embedded with a chip.

+Valloire has gained fame as the home of Jean-Baptiste Grange, a slalom World Cup winner.

 In 2024 the Tour de France had a finish in Valloire in the fourth stage.

 Geography

 Climate

 Valloire has a humid continental climate (Köppen climate classification Dfb) closely bordering on an oceanic climate (Cfb).
 The average annual temperature in Valloire is 7.0 C. The average annual rainfall is 793.6 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 15.4 C, and lowest in January, at around -0.7 C. The highest temperature ever recorded in Valloire was 33.1 C on 28 July 2013; the coldest temperature ever recorded was -23.0 C on 5 February 2012.